How to Handle Debt Collector Calls About a Paid Debt

 You’d be surprised to get a call from a debt collector about a debt you’re sure you paid, and understandably so.
 Even more annoying when they continue calling even after you tell them you’ve already paid.
 It’s against the law for debt collectors to “misrepresent the amount you owe.”
 So if they’re insisting that you pay a debt that’s already been paid, they’re breaking the law.
 Before you take it to the highest level – a complaint to the Consumer Financial Protection Bureau or a lawsuit – make sure there hasn’t been an error.

 Check your records to confirm you indeed paid the debt collection.
-Review your old checking account statements or pull copies of your cancelled checks for proof that you paid.
+Review your old checking account statements or pull copies of your canceled checks for proof that you paid.
 Having proof handy will help get these (and any future) collectors off your bank.
 You don’t necessarily have to send this proof to the debt collector; if they’re an unscrupulous business, they may have no problem using your checking account information (from the bottom of the check copy) to commit fraud.
 But, keep your proof of payment handy in case you need to show it to the credit bureaus or the courts.

 Write to the collector to stop their calls.
 Once you’re sure you paid the debt, the easiest way to stop debt collector calls is to send a cease and desist letter that simply requests the debt collector stop contacting you.
 Telling them over the phone isn’t enough.
 You must send a letter, preferably via certified mail with a return receipt request.